 The Trimmer can be shown/hidden with the menu item Trimmer > Show.
 An object highlighted (selected) in the list view is automatically opened in the trimmer.
+Multi-channel objects may be auditioned and trimmed.
 A small square to the left of each track displayed allows tracks to be de-selected/selected for playback in the Trimmer.
+Clicking on the ? at top-left opens the Media Trimmer Commands list: